 Once you arrive to your island you will be warmly greeted by your guesthouse staff and many of the friendly locals.

 Tips Before Visiting the Local Islands

 - The Maldives is a Muslim country with rather conservative dress and appearance rules.
 Although the rules are relaxed for tourists, the females will be expected to wear at least a t-shirt and shorts on local guesthouse islands.
 The guests can wear bikinis and swim gear when they’re out on a boat away from the locals, at a designated bikini beach, or at a resort.

 - No alcohol is allowed on the local islands so if you want to relax with a drink, a resort is the place for you.

 A quick stroll though the tiny island’s sandy, unpaved streets and you will be led to your cozy guesthouse room.
 After settling in, take some time wandering around the island to get acquainted.

-Day 2: Snorkelling and Relaxing on a Private Island
+Day 2: Snorkeling and Relaxing on a Private Island

 The night prior you will likely discuss with the team at your guesthouse some of your must-sees while in the Maldives.
 The top of most visitors bucket-list is swimming with a Whale Shark.
 And therefore, they will make sure to include that excursion somewhere in your itinerary.
 Of course, most of the days activities will be dependent on the weather so be flexible.

 One of my favorite day excursions is a visit to a private island.
 There are many deserted islands located just a short distance from most of the local islands so definitely add this to your itinerary.
 “Picnic Island”, with its one standing palm tree, white sandy beach and colorful coral reefs is picture perfect.